yanodintsovmercuryo/cursor-rules-syncer/README.md

 # cursync

 A CLI tool for synchronizing Cursor IDE rules between a source directory and git project's `.cursor/rules` directory.
-The tool provides bidirectional synchronization (`pull` and `push` commands) with support for file pattern filtering, YAML header preservation, and automatic git commit management.
+The tool provides bidirectional synchronization (`pull` and `push` commands) with support for file pattern filtering, YAML header preservation, automatic git commit management, and configuration management (`cfg` command) for default values.

 ## Running components

-- **cursync** - CLI binary that provides `pull` and `push` commands for rules synchronization
+- **cursync** - CLI binary that provides `pull`, `push`, and `cfg` commands for rules synchronization and configuration management

 ## Dependencies